seungwoochoe/dictionanki/README.md

 - Hide original words from example sentences.

 ## Limitations
-- This code only work with words with no spaces (this code can't be used to format definition of word "high school").
+- Only work with words with no spaces (this code can't be used to format definition of word "high school").
-- I test this code only with *New Oxford American Dictionary (English (US))*.
+- If tho word is homonym, this will only get the definition of first one.

 ### Quick Action example
 Automator - new Quick Action